MasterFinHEC/ADA_Project/README.md

 ## Project
 The project is to try and find good predictors of a pandemic reach on a country.

+Therefore using data on :

+- Economic Activity (GDP per capita)
+- Level of democracy
+- Density of populaiton
+- Inequality (Gini Index)
+- Quality of health System
+- Proportion of people believing in God
+- Openness Index (typically Trade/GDP data)

 ### Data

 #### Covid - 19 Data